Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides clear usage context: terms can be names, ids, etc., and advises using exact item IDs to avoid ambiguity.
-It doesn't explicitly state when not to use this tool versus alternatives, but the context is sufficient.
+The description provides context on acceptable term types (names, ids, selectors) and advises using exact item IDs to avoid ambiguity.
+However, it doesn't explicitly contrast with alternative tools or state when not to use this tool.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.